mystro/server/README.md

 ### Server configuration

-Quick recipe on getting server setup for deployment
+Quick recipe on getting server setup for deployment.

+This requires that you have a working development environment, follow the guide above before attempting this.

 The mystro:bootstrap rake task will instantiate a server with your cloud provider.
 This task uses Mystro and Fog to create an instance, inject Userdata information